SSI - Blockchain Identity Possibilities

 Zero-Knowledge Proofs

 One of the most powerful applications of blockchain technology to identity is zero-knowledge proofs.
-These allow users to prove that they know something without revealing what they know.
+This technology aplicability applied allow users to prove that they know something without directly revealing what they know.

 What this enables: